 Youth Promotion Initiative

-- Support innovative projects, focused on youth empowerment and participation, that have the potential for catalytic effects and peacebuilding outcomes;
+- Support innovative projects, focused on youth empowerment and participation with the potential for catalytic effects and peacebuilding outcomes;

-- Strengthen the participation of young women and young men within existing prevention and peacebuilding initiatives;
+- Strengthen the participation of young women and men within existing prevention and peacebuilding initiatives;

-- Enhance support to youth civil society organizations, and facilitate their partnership with international CSOs, Government and UN entities active in their country;
+- Enhance support to youth civil society organizations and facilitate their partnership with international CSOs, Governments and UN entities active in their country;

-- Contribute to collective operational learning on youth-inclusive programming.
+- Contribute to collective operational learning on youth-inclusive programming; and